What is vulvar cancer?

 Currently, there is no known way to prevent vulvar cancer.
 However, you may reduce your risk by not smoking or vaping.

-HPV infections may increase your risk for developing vulvar cancer.
+HPV infections may increase your risk for developing vulvar cancer but can be prevented by taking the HPV vaccine.

 Vulvar cancer is usually treated with surgery, radiation therapy, chemotherapy, or a combination of treatments.
 The type of surgery depends on the size, depth and spread of the cancer.
 Your doctor will review all the options for surgery and the pros and cons of each option.
 Even with surgery, some people may also need radiation therapy.